Sibanye Stillwater Limited [SBSW] stock Initiated by Deutsche Bank analyst, price target now $19

-Sibanye Stillwater Limited [NYSE: SBSW] price plunged by -2.55 percent to reach at -$0.39.
+Sibanye Stillwater Limited [NYSE: SBSW] loss -4.95% on the last trading session, reaching $15.57 price per share at the time.
 The company report on March 19, 2021 that Johnson Matthey and Sibanye-Stillwater form a strategic partnership to secure critical metals and accelerate new technologies for a low carbon future.

 Global leader in sustainable technologies Johnson Matthey and leading international precious metals mining group Sibanye-Stillwater, form a strategic partnership.